How to Make the Most of Cold, Dark, Dreaded January

 Start meal planning

-Meal planning is hands-down the best new habit I implemented in 2017.
+Meal planning is hands-down the best new habit I implemented last year.
 It’s helped us eat healthier and more creatively now that we’re mostly eating at home and we’ve cut down on take-out.
-Going out or ordering in is now a treat, not a necessity.
+Ordering in is now a treat, not a necessity.

 Once a week I sit down with our family calendar and my favourite cookbooks (yup, I’m old school) to plan our meals and create a grocery list.
 Not only has planning helped me get the shopping organized but I’m also better at repurposing leftovers into lunches to help avoid the morning lunch box scramble.

 You can kick your planning up a notch too by making a conscious effort to get your kids trying one new food a week.
-Whether it’s something they see on their plate or something you’re sneaking into their pasta, meal planning lets you get a little more creative instead of resorting to the tried and trues.
+Whether it’s something they see on their plate or something you’re sneaking into their pasta, meal planning lets you get a little more creative instead of resorting to the tried and true.

 What are your secrets to surviving and thriving in January?